-The information packaging approach predicts that only the cj form should be used with adverbs such as ngopfu 'much', swo tala 'a lot', and kahle 'well', because these adverbs are part of the VP and they cannot be topicalised (á la Creissels 2014:12).
-In Xitsonga, the dj form appears with these adverbs as well, which requires some updates to the information packaging approach.
+The information packaging theory predicts that only the cj form should be used with adverbs such as ngopfu 'much', swo tala 'a lot', kahle 'well' because these adverbs are part of the verb phrase and they cannot be topicalized (á la Creissels 2014: 12).
+In Xitsonga, the dj form appears with these adverbs as well, which requires some updates to the information packaging theory.